 Continued Support.
 Client will work with a PartnerStack: Customer Success Manager to support Client with user training, and to assist Client in scaling their Client Partner Program with PartnerStack best practices.

 Fees: Unless otherwise agreed to by the Parties in writing, Client will pay PartnerStack the following fees:

-Annual Fee: as set out in the order form and due ten (10) business days from the Effective Date.
+Subscription Fee: as set out in the order form and due ten (10) business days from the Effective Date.